mshabanu/outbreak/README.md

 # outbreak
-Virus Outbreaks across countries
+Count of Virus Outbreaks across countries

-This project is to demostrate and improve my SQL and PLSQL capabilities.
+This project is to demostrate my SQL and PLSQL capabilities.
 Steps to implement this project will be described below.